-War, Law, and Legitimacy seminar examines global norms
+War, law, and legitimacy seminar examines global norms

-A seminar titled ‘War, Law, and Legitimacy: Evaluating the Use of Force Against Iran’ brought together eminent voices from legal, judicial, diplomatic, and military fields at the Constitution Club of India.
+New Delhi: A seminar titled “War, Law, and Legitimacy: Evaluating the Use of Force Against Iran” brought together eminent voices from legal, judicial, diplomatic, and military fields at the Constitution Club of India on Sunday.

-Organised by the Judicial Quest News Network, the 3-hour deliberation focused on the implications of recent military actions against Iran and their bearing on international law, civilian protection, and diplomatic processes.
+Organised by the Judicial Quest News Network, the three-hour deliberation focused on the implications of recent military actions against Iran and their bearing on international law, civilian protection, and diplomatic processes.

-Opening the session, Syed Ali Taher Abedi and Syed Zaki Zaidi outlined the concerns regarding the legality of the use of force and the erosion of established global norms.
+Opening the session, Syed Ali Taher Abedi welcomed the guests, while Syed Zaki Zaidi set the context, outlining concerns regarding the legality of the use of force and the erosion of established global norms.
 The programme was moderated by Saira Mujtaba of All India Radio.

 Among the speakers, senior advocates and other legal experts examined the framework governing the use of force under international law.
 Legal experts reflected on whether the rule of law could withstand geopolitical power dynamics.